MichielCottaar/MCMRSimulator.jl/docs/src/index.md

 - MR sequences consisting of RF pulses, gradients, and readouts
 - Off-resonance field generation by myelinated cylinders

+!!! warning "beta"
+    This MR simulator is still under very active development and the API might still change substantially at any time!

 # [Installation](@id installation)
 1. First install julia (e.g., from the [official website](https://julialang.org/downloads/) or using [juliaup](https://github.com/JuliaLang/juliaup)).
 2. Start julia in the terminal (`$ julia`).